 Now pick up the prepared screws with the fresh PTFE tape.
+(PTFE Thread Seal Tape is only required for Serial Numbers starting with FCA1B7A...)

 Use the prepared screws wrapped with PTFE Thread Seal Tape to close the Field Controller.
-ATTENTION: Not using the PTFE Seal Tape will render the warranty void and the liability will be exclude
+ATTENTION: Not using the PTFE Seal Tape will render the warranty void and the liability will be excluded.
+(PTFE Thread Seal Tape is only required for Serial Numbers starting with FCA1B7A...)